thoth-station/datasets/README.md

 The datasets are available from two sources:

 - On Kaggle under `Thoth Station <https://www.kaggle.com/thothstation/datasets>`__, where you can also use them directly through Kaggle kernels.
+If you want to work locally, just download the dataset after signing in with your account.

 - As git LFS under this repo if you want to work on your local machine.